 Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

-Jordan Rork, Great Northern’s office manager, is back for her third season at the company.
+Jordan Rork, Great Northern’s office manager, is back for her fourth season at the company.
 A native of southern California, she decided the beach was overrated and made her way up to the mountains of Glacier (fortunately for us!).
 You will most often see her going out of her way to assist someone, whether it be a coworker, customer, or even a plant.

 Marly Korpela is working in Great Northern’s office for the second time this year but by the way she runs the place, you’d guess she’s been here for years.
 A graduate of Williams College, she lives in Alta in the winter with her husband Brett, who is one of our guides, and teaches music lessons in Salt Lake.
 Brett and Marly welcomed little baby Tadem who is Great Northern's cutest mascot and also the youngest new guide in training.